-

 …

 (b2) The notice shall inform the owners of record and chief administrative officers of the opportunity to submit written comments to the Department regarding the proposed new or modified mining operation that adds land to the permitted area and the opportunity to request a public hearing regarding the proposed new or modified mining operation.
-Requests for public hearing shall be made within 30 days of issuance receipt of the notice.notice, or receipt of the application by the Department, whichever is later.
+Requests for public hearing shall be made within 30 days of issuance of the notice.notice, or receipt of the application by the Department, whichever is later.

 …